-All items must be checked off below, and the form dated and signed; by checking the boxes and signing the forms, you certify all requirements.
-Please attach a rabies certificate or clear proof of rabies (showing vaccination expiration date) from your veterinarian.
+All items must be checked off below, and the form dated and signed; by checking the boxes and signing the forms, you/the owner certify all requirements.
+Please attach a rabies certificate or clear proof of rabies (showing vaccination expiration date) from a veterinarian.